IBMStreams/sample.edge-rolling-average/README.md

-# (UNDER CONSTRUCTION - This sample and its instructions are under development)
 # sample.edge-rolling-average

 This sample contains a simple Python application that you can quickly build for the edge, deploy to the edge, and observe the application as it runs on the edge.
 The application computes a rolling average of a value for a group of sensors.
 For the purposes of this sample, all the sensor data is generated.